Table of Contents

 11) Make a game.

 Think of a book as raw knowledge.
 It can be easily forgotten if it isn’t applied.
 Learning through play is one of the best ways to help a child integrate the lessons.
-And a crossword puzzle or word search are games that can help make ideas memorable and teach a more extensive vocabulary.
+A crossword puzzle or word search are games that can help make ideas memorable and teach a more extensive vocabulary.
 You can make your own crossword puzzle at our partner Reading is Fundamental.

 12) Follow your child’s favorite author or illustrator online.